meganl1008/Surfs-Up/README.md

 - Select only the date and prcp values
 - Load the query results into a Pandas DataFrame and set the index to the date column
 - Sort the DataFrame values by date
-- Plot the results using the DataFrame plot method
+- Plot the results using the DataFrame plot method  <br />
 <img src = "results/precipitation.png" width = "30%">
-- Use Pandas to print the summary statistics for the precipitation data
+- Use Pandas to print the summary statistics for the precipitation data  <br />
 <img src = "results/precip_summary_table.png" width = "15%">

 ### Station Analysis